 Note: The closing of this switch does not prove that flow is adequate.
-Refer to TD110 for proper flow requirements.
+Refer to your local representative for proper flow requirements.

 - 3. When gas pressure is available, the low gaspressure limit switch is closed.
 Manual reset is required following conditions resulting in low gas pressure. - 4.
 If the temperature sensed by the high-limit temperature control is below the set limit, the normally closed position of the switch sends power to the operating temperature control.
-Manual reset is required following conditions exceeding high-temperature limit.
-The limit series is complete unless an external control is placed ahead of the water flow limit (replacing the red jumper wire). - 5.
+Manual reset is required following conditions exceeding hightemperature limit.
+The limit series is complete unless the red jumper wire is removed and another external control (Building Management System, sequencer, etc.) is put in it's place. - 5.
 When heat is required, as indicated by outlet water temperature, power is applied to Terminal 6 of the programmer, which initiates the burner operating sequence, and to an indicator marked "Heat". - 6.
 The programmer first energizes Terminal 4 which supplies power to the contactor for the blower motor and the air flow switch, which initially shows low air flow with the "Low Air" indicator.
-This indicator will remain on until sufficient air flow is sensed (approximately 5-8 seconds).

-- 7. A time delay of 10 seconds (standard) or 30 seconds (depending on insurance or local code requirements) occurs after the air proving switch closes and the programmer signals a continuation of the start sequence.
+This indicator will remain on until sufficient air flow is sensed (approximately 5-8 seconds). - 7.
+A pre-purge period of 30 seconds occurs after the air proving switch closes and the programmer signals a continuation of the start sequence.
 During this time period the combustion chamber is pre-purged to eliminate any residual combustible gas or combustion products. - 8.
 A 10-second "trial-for-ignition" period is initiated with both Terminals 10 and 8 being energized.
-Terminal 10 of the programmer powers the ignition transformer and the "Ignite" indicator.
+Terminal 10 of the programmer powers the ignition transformer.
 The transformer output creates a spark at the igniter.
-Terminal 8 powers the pilot gas valve and the indicator for "Pilot". - 9.
-When a pilot flame is detected by the UV scanner, a signal is sent to Terminal F in the programmer and a red "Flame" indicator is illuminated on the control panel.
-Terminal 10 is de-energized shutting off the spark ignition and the pilot remains on for 10 seconds during the pilot flame establishing period. - 10.
-After the pilot flame establishing period, Terminal 9 is energized, which opens both main gas valves and lights the "Main Gas" indicator.
-After 10 seconds, Terminal 8 is de-energized and the pilot valve and indicator light are extinguished.
+Terminal 8 powers the pilot gas valve and the indicator for "Pilot" on the flame safeguard. - 9.
+When a pilot flame is detected by the UV scanner, a signal is sent to Terminal F in the programmer and a "Flame" indicator is illuminated.
+Terminal 10 is de-energized shutting off the spark ignition and the pilot remains on for 10 seconds during the pilot flame establishing period. - After the pilot flame establishing period, Terminal 9 is energized, which opens both main gas valves and lights the "Main" indicator.
+After 10 seconds,

+Terminal 8 is de-energized and the pilot valve and indicator light are extinguished.

 Lo-Hi-Lo: When Terminal 9 is energized, the Lo-Hi-Lo valve will be maintained in the low fire position for "low fire start" for ten seconds.
-If the operating temperature control calls for high fire, the programmer will initiate high fire (Terminal 21) at the same time the pilot valve and indicator is deenergized. - 11.
-When the desired water temperature is reached, the operating control switch opens and the programmer is de-energized at Terminal 6 and the indicator for "Heat" is turned off.
-This action also de-energizes Terminal 9, thus closing both main gas valves and turning off the indicator for "Main Gas". - 12.
+If the operating temperature control calls for high fire, the programmer will initiate high fire after this 10 second period.

+- 11. When the desired water temperature is reached, the operating control switch opens and the programmer is de-energized at Terminal 6 and the indicator for "Heat" is turned off.
+This action also de-energizes Terminal 9, thus closing both main gas valves and turning off the indicator for "Main". - 12.
 When the water temperature is reduced by the load on the system, the operating control switch will close again.
 The operating sequence will recycle to step 5, provided that the limits on water flow, gas pressure, and high temperature are all met.